garden-io/garden/docs/getting-started/5-min-quickstart.md

 In this guide we're using local Kubernetes since that's usually the fastest way to get started.

-For real world projects we recommend using a remote Kubernetes cluster since that comes with various benefits such as shared caches and, well, the fact that you don't need to run K8s on your laptop.
+For real world projects we recommend using a remote Kubernetes cluster since that comes with various benefits such as shared caches and, well, doesn't require you to run K8s on your laptop!.

 Below are our recommended local K8s providers by platform.
 For alternatives, check out our [local Kubernetes guide](../guides/local-kubernetes.md).